 1. Check for Medical Conditions

-2. Perfect Lighting
+2. Optimize Lighting

 3. Encourage Exercise During the Day